 Not all drugs are covered under Medicare Part D. Coverage depends on the selected plan.

 Medicare Part D plans are sold by Medicare-approved private insurance companies.
 The states in which these companies operate regulate pricing, causing the cost to fluctuate from state to state.

 According to a study published by Credit Suisse, 33% of a person’s current income is projected to be spent on health care costs.

 Social Security is a federal program of social insurance and benefits.
 Individuals who are retired, disabled, or widows of beneficiaries of the program may benefit from Social Security.
 Benefits are based on how much money a person made throughout his/her employment history.
 The more lifetime income earned, the greater the benefit can be.

 The Social Security benefit you receive is based on your primary insurance amount (PIA), which is based on your 35 best paying years when accounted for inflation.

 A person can start collecting their Social Security benefit at age 62.
 However, if collected before their Full Retirement Age (FRA), their benefit will be reduced significantly.

 The age at which a person can claim their full Social Security benefit without early deduction penalties.

-If a person collects their benefit at the earliest age of 62, their total FRA benefit will be reduced by 25%.
+If a person with an FRA of 66 collects their benefit at the earliest age of 62, their total FRA benefit will be reduced by 25%.
 If a person collects their benefit at age 63, their total FRA benefit will be reduced by 20%.
 At age 64, 13.3%, and at age 65, 7.3%.

 The money allocated for your Social Security taxes are not held for you to access for when you retire.
 The system pays forward so that contributions are distributed to eligible beneficiaries.